SegmOnto/Guidelines/zones/Decoration/Decoration.md

 ## Problems and challenges

 - Should different kinds of decorations be distinguished ?
-- What do we do with Muzerelle's distinction between illustration and ornementation (two different kind of decorations).
-Cf. http://codicologia.irht.cnrs.fr/theme/liste_theme/511.
+- What do we do with Muzerelle's distinction between illustration and ornementation (being the two different kinds of decorations), cf. http://codicologia.irht.cnrs.fr/theme/liste_theme/511 ?